microcks/microcks.github.io/using/soapui.md

 		<section id="defining-tests" class="article">
 			<h2 class="arvo">Defining Test Requests</h2>
 			<p>
 				The sample requests that are used by Microcks are indeed <i>SoapUI TestSuite</i> requests.
-So select the newly imported Service, right-click and choose <i>Generate TestSuite</a>.
-You should get this following screenshot where you select these options, validate and then give your TestSuite a name like "<Service> TestSuite" or something:
+So select the newly imported Service, right-click and choose <i>Generate TestSuite</i>.
+You should get this following screenshot where you select these options, validate and then give your TestSuite a name like <code>"&lt;Service&gt; TestSuite"</code> or something:
 			</p>
 			<img src="../../assets/images/soapui-create-testsuite.png" class="img-responsive"/>
 			<p>
 				You are now free to create as many <i>TestSteps</i> as you want within the <i>TestCases</i>.
 TestCases represents the <b>Operation</b> level and TestSteps represents the request sample level.
-The screenshot belows show how we have created 2 sample requests (<i>Andrew</i> and <i>Karla</i>) for the <code>sayHello</code> operation of our WebService:
+The screenshot below shows how we have created 2 sample requests (<code>Andrew</code> and <code>Karla</code>) for the <code>sayHello</code> operation of our WebService:
 			</p>
 			<img src="../../assets/images/soapui-testrequest.png" class="img-responsive"/>
 			<p>